FrancesCoronel/personal-website-v3/site/content/mentoring.md

 ## Generally speaking, I enjoy mentoring on how to prepare for coding bootcamps but I have teachable experience in web development, web design, and all sorts of nifty dev, design, or productivity tools.

-So far, I’ve helped out folks who have successfully gone on to coding bootcamps like [Fullstack Academy](//fullstackacademy.com), [Hack Reactor](//hackreactor.com), and [MakerSquare](//makersquare.com).
+So far, I’ve helped out folks who have successfully gone on to coding bootcamps like [Fullstack Academy](https://fullstackacademy.com), [Hack Reactor](https://hackreactor.com), and [MakerSquare](https://makersquare.com).

 I’ve also tutored kids at the elementary, middle, and high school level on how to get started in the tech field.

 As of **June 2018**, I’ve dedicated **over 55 hours** of my free time mentoring awesome people 1-on-1. ⏰

+> As of **August 2018**, I am slowly losing track of all the mentoring activity I've been up to, however, my [Linkedin profile](https://linkedin.com/in/fvcproductions) is the most up to date.

 And as of **February 2018**, I've [started mentoring part-time](/2018/02/20/thinkful/) for Thinkful's web development bootcamp and getting paid to do so. 😊